allobo49/SBB/README.md

 ![16 and 32 batch_loss.png](https://github.com/AnyaLang/SBB_ML/blob/125ad85ffe0c16a54ce6138367cc1b7af2dc0b6e/16%20and%2032%20batch_loss.png)

-### **Model with 5e-5 learning rate, batch 32, 6 epochs**
+**Model configured with a learning rate of 5e-5, a batch size of 32, and trained for 6 epochs.**

-We decided to train the model over a larger number of epochs, in this case 6 with the batch 32 and the same learning rate as before.
+Based on the previous results, we opted to train the model over a larger number of epochs, specifically over 6 epochs, using a batch size of 32 and maintaining the previous learning rate of 5e-5.
+Here are the results obtained:

-**Results with the batch 32, learning rate 5e-5 over larger number of epochs**

 | Epoch | Learning Rate | Average Loss   | Accuracy   | Precision   | Recall   | F1 Score   |
 |-------|---------------|----------------|------------|-------------|----------|------------|